The Nose or the Conspiracy of Mavericks

 The Nose or the Conspiracy of Mavericks (Нос, или Заговор «нетаких») is a 2020 Russian animated film.
 The film is created by the animation studio School-Studio "Shar".
-People's Artist of Russia animator, Andrey Khrzhanovsky directed the film.
+People's Artist of Russia animator, Andrei Khrzhanovsky directed the film.
 The film is based on the Russian classic, The Nose by Nikolai Gogol.
-The script writers Yuri Arabov and Andrey Khrzhanovsky adapted the 18th-century prose of Gogol as well as the verses of the opera of the same name by Dmitri Shostakovich into an animated film featuring a mixture of drawings, cut-outs, live-action, and documentary style filming.
+The script writers Yuri Arabov and Andrei Khrzhanovsky adapted the 19th-century prose of Gogol as well as the verses of the opera of the same name by Dmitri Shostakovich into an animated film featuring a mixture of drawings, cut-outs, live-action, and documentary style filming.

 The film has been in intermittent production stages since the 1970s with the film's soundtrack using the opera by Shostakovich.
 The film premiered in Russia at the Open Russian Film Festival Kinotavr on 11 September 2020.
 The film received the prestigious Jury Prize at the 2020 Annecy International Animation Film Festival.
 The film released theatrically in Russia on 11 March 2021.

 Plot

 At an airport tarmac, an Aeroflot lifts off.
 Onboard are major proponents of Russian theater and cinema.
 Each individual watches a different classic at the in-flight entertainment TV.
 As the camera glides past each individual, different epochs are melded into a single meta narrative.
 Nikolai Gogol arrives at St. Petersburg, circa 1828.
 He begins writing The Nose.
-Then in the 1920s, Dimitri Shostakovich is working on an adaptation of Gogol’s novella.
+Then in the 1920s, Dmitri Shostakovich is working on an adaptation of Gogol’s novella.
 He meets Vsevolod Meyerhold.
 The prospect of a collaboration begins to take shape.

-Major Kovalev introduces himself.
+Major Kovalyov introduces himself.
 He is looking for the Nose that he lost.
 The Nose takes a life of its own.
 It is seen wearing glasses and travels in a luxury car.
 An opera at the Bolshoi theatre playing a Bulgakov piece is attended by Stalinist accomplices including official Zhdanov.
 The entourage attended because of a letter sent by the playwright himself, complaining of a lack of the patronage of the arts.
 However, cacophony starts a day later as Muddle Instead of Music editorial is written in the Pravda newspaper that intends to target Meyerhold and Shostakovich.
 Part 3 starts with the story of the Vsevolod Meyerhold and in general the story of many writers, scientists, and artists under an authoritarian government.